jannichorst/ressources/README.md

 Collection of tools, models, and repositories related to computer vision, including annotation tools like CVAT and Label Studio, models like Yolo v8 and CLIP, and repositories like OpenCV Model Zoo.

-**Tags:** computer vision, tools, models, repositories
+**Tags:** computer vision, tools, models, annotation, repositories

 ---

 ## [APIs](./api.md)

-Collection of various API resources including lists, repositories, and blogs about free and no-auth-required APIs.
+Collection of various API resources including lists, repositories, and blogs about free and 'no-auth-required' APIs.

 **Tags:** APIs, resources, lists, repositories, blogs